renatoramossilva/ta-be-pn/README.md

 - Code Formatting: Run `black` and `isort` to format the code.
 - Static Analysis: Execute `pylint` and `mypy` to ensure code quality.
-- Unit Testing: Run `pytest` to execute the unit tests and check for coverage.
+- Unit Testing: Run `pytest` to execute the unit tests and check for coverage. (specifically 3.10, 3.11, and 3.12)

 This setup ensures that only code that passes all checks is merged into the master branch, maintaining a high standard of code quality throughout the development process.